yalothman97/RJS6-TheIndex-Routers/README.md

 #### 2. Fetch All Books

-1. In `App.js`, fetch all the books from the following API: `https://the-index-api.herokuapp.com/api/books/`  (try it using Postman)
-(Hint: this will be almost identical to how the authors are being fetched in `componentDidMount`)
+1. In `App.js`, fetch all the books from the following API: `https://the-index-api.herokuapp.com/api/books/` (Hint: this will be almost identical to how the authors are being fetched in `componentDidMount`)

 #### 3. `BookList` Components